 - Objective B: Demonstrate knowledge of major branches in Western Philosophy.

 - Objective C: Demonstrate knowledge of terminology particular to a branch or tradition within philosophy.

 Student Learning Goal 2

-- Objective A: Write cogent expository and discursive prose to communicate ideas effectively to both philosophical and non-philosophical audiences;
+- Objective A: Write cogent prose to communicate philosophical ideas effectively.

 Student Learning Goal 3

-Majors will develop a sharpened capacity for thinking critically and for effectively assessing argumentation discourse.
+Majors will develop a capacity for thinking critically and for effectively assessing arguments.

-- Objective E: Specifically identify the moral and social values presupposed or underlying a philosopher’s argumentative discourse.
+- Objective B: Identify underlying presuppositions of a philosopher's argumentative discourse.

 Student Learning Goal 4

 Majors will become information literate as this applies to philosophical study and research.